SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. On the top, click on *dotnet.yml*.
 On the new window, click on the pencil icon to edit the page.

-1. Add a new Job called CD running on a windows image with 2 new steps that:
+1. Add a new job called CD running on a windows image with 2 new steps that:

-    1. Only runs if the CI Job completed
+    1. Only runs if the CI job completed

     1. Retrieves the source code